AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #48

-Shadow mode for blue-green
+Shadow mode for blue-green done

 GREEN receives traffic but responses are not shown to users.
 Score and log GREEN silently.
 Promote when score threshold met.